VCGI/applications/cama-data/PRESENTATION_SUMMARY.md

 - Root cause: the same missing statewide municipal boundary survey from slide 3
 - SPAN is town-scoped today, and stays that way under the proposed model too

-**Speaker notes:** This is a genuine open policy question, not something IT alone can resolve — flagged as such in the docs.
+**Speaker notes:** This is a genuine open policy question, not something IT alone can resolve.
 Don't expect or push for an answer today; the goal is making sure it's on the radar before it becomes a surprise later.
 Source: `SPAN_PARCEL_GRANDLIST_MODEL.md` §5 item 8, §1.5.

 ---